a2roger/backup/w4_data/readme.md

 * Experiment with different size points (using `strokeWeight()`) and different colours and transparency (using `stroke()`).

-* You also try connecting the postal code points by lines.
+* You can also try connecting the postal code points by lines.
    <!-- and try different sort orders on the table to see the effect (see the `Table.sort()` and `Table.sortReverse()` methods). -->

 # RSS Feeds in XML